Leo Tolstoy

 — Montaigne

 Justice demands that you take from others no more than you give to them.
 But there is no way to weigh your labor and the labor of others that you use; moreover, you can lose your ability to work at any moment and become dependent on the labor of others.
-Therefore, to avoid being unjust, you should try to give more than you take.
+Therefore, to avoid being unjust, you should strive to give more than you take.